 Now that runprogram is working it is quite easy to implement the execv system call.
-The only change is that we need to clean up past process state, and move the arguments from the old to the new address space.
+The only changes is that we need to clean up past process state, and move the arguments from the old to the new address space.
 Both additions are due to initiating execution from userspace instead of the kernel.

 The call's userspace signature is exec(char progname, char argv).
-You will note that sys_execv is not currently implemented in the kernel, similar to sys_fork.
+Search for sys_execv in the kernel we find out that the function to implement execv does not currently exist.
+Similar to fork.
 We need to create it.